neogeo-technologies/ckan-widget/readme.md

 ```

-If you want to ingerate the Widget in your custom HTML page then copy the `build/static` folder in the same folder where HTML page is.
+To integrate the Widget in custom HTML page, take the JS and CSS files located at `build/static/js` and `build/static/css` and put wherever is suitable for the App/Page.
+Then import the files in the Page.
+The format of the files is `main.id.js` and `main.id.css`.
+Also, you can rename the files if necessary.
 HTML page example:
 ```
 <!DOCTYPE html>
 <html>